Reviem0/CompSci-Notes/Networks and Security/Network Layer/Link Layer.md

 	3. **Selective Repeat**: Retransmit only lost frames
 - Acknowledgment models:
 	- Connectionless (no ACKs, e.g. Ethernet)
 		- Used for low error-rate networks like wired Ethernet.
-Frames are sent without prior signaling and may or may not be received.
+Frames are sent without prior signalling and may or may not be received.
 	- Acknowledged connectionless (e.g. WiFi)
+		- Used in technologies like WiFi
-	- Connection-oriented (e.g. satellite links)
+	- Acknowledged, Connection-oriented (e.g. satellite links)
+		- For long-delay, unreliable links (e.g., satellite).